-This action will create and select a shape (a Rectangle or an Ellipse) based on a page box.
-The resulting shape will be created on top of the selected layer.
+This action will create and select a shape (a Rectangle or an Ellipse) based on the specified page box.
+The resulting shape will be created at the top of the selected layer.
 If no layer is selected, the shape will be created in the topmost layer, as topmost object.
-See Page Boxes on page 83 layer, as topmost object.
-When no object is selected, no shape is created.
-See Create Rectangle / Create Ellipse on page 145
+See Page Boxes on page 89